Oscar Collazo (boxer)

-Oscar Manuel Collazo (born January 15, 1997) is a Puerto Rican professional boxer and unified mini flyweight champion who has held the World Boxing Organization (WBO) mini flyweight title since May 2023 and the World Boxing Association WBA (Super version) and Ring magazine titles since November 2024.
+Oscar Manuel Collazo (born January 15, 1997) is a Puerto Rican professional boxer and unified mini-flyweight champion who has held the World Boxing Organization (WBO) mini-flyweight title since May 2023 and the World Boxing Association WBA (Super version) and The Ring titles since November 2024.
+He is the first mini flyweight to become The Ring champion in the division's history.

 Amateur career

 During his seven-year amateur career, Collazo won five national amateur boxing titles, the bronze medal the 2017 Panamerican Championships and the gold medal at the 2019 Pan American Games.

 Professional career

 Early career

 Collazo made his professional debut as a light flyweight against Vicente Castro Cheneque on 15 February 2020.
 He won the fight by a third-round technical knockout.
 Collazo was next booked to face Kevin John Cruz Jusino on 5 December 2020.
 He won his second professional bout a round quicker than his first, as he won the fight by a second-round technical knockout.

 Collazo moved up to flyweight for his next bout, against Francisco Bonilla on 25 March 2021, on the Amanda Serrano vs. Daniela Romina Bermúdez undercard.
 He won the fight by a career-first unanimous decision, with all three judges scoring the fight 60–54 in his favor.
-Collazo moved down to mini flyweight to face Pedro Villegas for the vacant WBO Latino minimumweight title on 3 December 2021.
+Collazo moved down to mini-flyweight to face Pedro Villegas for the vacant WBO Latino minimumweight title on 3 December 2021.
 He won the fight by a third-round technical knockout.